Artisanally authored by an imperfect flesh-and-blood human with hopes, dreams, needs, and even actual feelings.

 Let’s consider a different kind of button: the just did it button.

-The way this new just did it button works is simple: first you take action and then you tap to say “just did it”.
+The way this new just did it button works is simple: first you take action and then you tap it to say “just did it”.
 No kidding.

 Our opportunity space to make the “just did it” button work fantastically well (for ourselves) is friggin’ enormous.
 Seriously.
 But to see it, we’ll have to either think about it deeply or learn from someone who has.

 Our just did it button is equal to AI’s “just do it” button in the sense that it is also digital, and also a button, and you’ll probably see it in near proximity to an AI’s “do it” button.
 Why so close?
-To give you a second option, because its job is to set you free.
-Moreover, it is equal in that it exerts the same force as a “do it” button and in much the same way.
-The difference is the direction of the force: it pushes us toward humanity and away from AI.
+To give you a second option, because its job is to set you free from a choiceless freefall into oblivion.

-Today, every digital button exerts a minuscule force upon you.
-This force either pulls you toward AI (and away from humanity) or it pushes you away from AI (and toward humanity).
-However, the balance between them has been lost and the force is now unidirectional, like the current of a river.
-In last few years we blithely blasted past a tipping point and so now every digital button we tap is yet another subtle tug toward AI.
-At this point, the idea of a digital interaction that pushes us toward humanity is nigh inconceiveable.
+In last few years we blithely blasted past a tipping point and so now every digital button we tap is a subtle tug toward AI.
+At this point, the idea of a digital interaction that pushes us toward humanity is nigh inconceivable.
 With our opposing option having vanished, our “choice” of AI is being made on our behalf.

 Choice and freedom are tightly bound.
 Every true choice is an expression of freedom; every step toward freedom is a fresh choice.
 Most often, we make small choices, like our finger hovering between two buttons.
 We could tap either one, but which will we tap this time?